Academic Catalog

 How will I know what my SAP status is each term?

-After grades are posted at the end of each semester, students will receive both an e-mail notification to the address listed on the student account and written notification of their SAP status warning, probation or disqualification) through the U.S. mail.
+After grades are posted at the end of each semester, students will receive written notification of their SAP status (eligible, warning or disqualification) through the U.S. mail.
 This letter will come from the SBC Financial Aid Office.

 What happens if you do not meet SAP requirements?